Joseph George Rosengarten: Civil war service

 On September 2, 1862, a year after the outbreak of the Civil War, Rosengarten was commissioned a first lieutenant in Company D of the 121st Pennsylvania Infantry.
 The regiment was soon ordered to Washington, D.C., and upon its arrival, went into camp at Arlington Heights.
 Arms and equipments were not delivered until some weeks after its arrival, but drill and instruction were immediately commenced, and prosecuted with vigor, the regiment becoming noted for good discipline at the drills and reviews of General Casey's Provisional Brigade, to which it was then attached.

 Rosengarten fought with distinction at the Battle of Fredericksburg, "distinguishing himself for bravery, picking up the colors after four sergeants had been disabled and carrying them successfully through the engagement."
 As a result, he gained the notice of Major General John F. Reynolds, and was offered the post of Ordnance Officer and a position on General Reynolds' staff.

 Rosengarten remained on Reynolds' staff, fighting under him at Chancellorsville and Gettysburg, until Reynolds was killed in action during the latter battle.
-(In one eyewitness's later account of Reynolds' death, Rosengarten is referred to as "Major Adolph Rosengarten.")
+(In one eyewitness's later account of Reynolds' July 1863 death, Rosengarten is referred to as "Major Adolph Rosengarten," his brother, an officer in the 15th Pennsylvania Cavalry, Army of the Cumberland, who had been killed in December 1862 at the Battle of Stones River.)

 Rosengarten was assigned the honor of escorting Reynolds' body to his final resting place in Lancaster, Pennsylvania.
 Due to his intimate association with Reynolds, Rosengarten was also chosen to deliver the address at the dedication of Reynolds' monument at Gettysburg in 1889.